ScribesZone/ScribesTools/docs/useocl/index.rst

 Launching USE OCL
 -----------------

-Once installed, you can just type ``use -nogui`` in a new shell window.
+Once installed, you can just type ``use -nogui`` in a new shell window (if you didn't added the *bin* directory to the PATH, then you hav type the full$ path to use binary).
 This launch the USE OCL Command Line Interface (CLI).

 .. figure:: media/USEOCL-shell.jpg
     :align: center